Orthodontics/Braces for Children

 A proxabrush may be a good tool to remove food or debris from between the teeth.

 A dental water jet or oral irrigator can be used to remove food and debris from between

 the teeth, brackets, and wires.

-by your dentist.
+as advised by your dentist.

 Limit your child's sugar and starch intake, as debris left behind from these types

 of foods may turn into damaging acids.
 These promote tooth decay and cause white spots